bguest/settle_up/README.md

 ## How to make it work

-Enter all the persons in you party and the amounts they payed in the paid.yml file.
+Enter all the persons in you party and the amounts they payed in the paid.yml file under people.
 The payments can either be a single value or an array.

+In the paid.yml specify if you want people who are owned money to make payments.
+Try this for both true and false if you want, set to false, people who owe money wont have to make any payments to other people, but you will end up with people who have to make multiple payments, set to false, you will get equal or less total payments, put people who are owed money may have to make paymennts.

 Then run: